 Every year, high school graduates line up to sign on the dotted line for the opportunity to place themselves and their parents in a financial hole with the hopes of striking gold in the career of their choice.
+The smart move by which parents can come out this hole is by coming into immediate agreement with an iva company, as this allows them to repay the loan over few years without it ever becoming a burden to them.
 Some of them take the low risk route, going into fields such as medicine, law, engineering and so on; fields that have some chance of producing a profitable career while others – well you know.

 Now, a lot of noise is being made about the debt burden of younger Americans who have mortgaged their future to achieve what is, more or less, a worthless piece of paper.
 Not surprisingly, most of that noise is being made by the same geniuses who thought that shelling out $100K to major in Feminist Studies was a great idea and was going to get them laid.